kristilb1999/FinalProject/README.md

 * Install [NSIS](https://nsis.sourceforge.io/Main_Page) (tested using version 3.05) to 'C:\Program Files (x86)\NSIS'
 * Navigate to Files (Netbeans Tab), locate build.xml, right click and select Run Target > Other Targets > package-for-installer (if this doesn't work, try running package-for-launch4j first)
 * The Windows installer should now be located under FinalProject/installer/

+# License
+The use of TD-ShopSim is governed by the terms of the GNU General Public License Version 2 with Classpath Exception, as found in [LICENSE.txt](https://github.com/kristilb1999/FinalProject/blob/master/LICENSE.txt).

+TD-ShopSim makes use of 3rd party software which are under different licenses.
+These licenses can be found in [THIRDPARTYLICENSE.txt](https://github.com/kristilb1999/FinalProject/blob/master/THIRDPARTYLICENSE.txt).